MicrosoftDocs/power-automate-docs/articles/us-govt.md

 - [AI Builder](https://docs.microsoft.com/ai-builder/) is not yet available for GCC and GCC High tenants.

-- [Approvals](./modern-approvals.md) are not yet available for GCC and GCC High tenants.
+- [Approvals](./modern-approvals.md) are available for GCC and GCC High tenants, but subject to the following limitations:
+  * There is no actionable approval support.
+Approval emails will contain links to the Power Automate portal for users to respond.
+  * There is no markdown support for approval email.

 - [Usage Analytics](https://flow.microsoft.com/blog/admin-analytics/)